ausaccessfed/dev-portal/docs/_edugain-integration/02-software-version.md

 <h3 class="text-warning">Which version are you running?</h3>

-To determine the software or System Information/version you are currently running, type one of the following commands:
+To determine the software or System Information/version you are currently running, use one of the following commands below.

-Note: Depending on your software version, these commands/keys may vary.
+Depending on your software version, these commands/keys may vary.
+{: .callout-info}

 #### Shibboleth SP